zbutfly/biblio/README.md

 ### Cache

-Since the accessing of github api will be forbidden on frequent reading, I use `sessionStorage` of browser as cache of responses from api.
+Since the accessing of github api will be forbidden on frequent reading, I use `localStorage` of browser as cache of responses from api.
 You can clean them to refresh the site.

 ### Auth